-Of course, nothing can protect an image online than watermark.
+Of course, nothing can better protect an image online than a watermark.
 Adding a watermark to your photos is a way of adding your signature.
 It lets people know that you created them.
 And it makes it harder for others to steal your photos!

-Unfortunately, for those who are just starting out, installing a simple watermark on photos can be a daunting task, especially if they are not yet familiar with the process using software tools like Photoshop.
+Unfortunately, for those who are just starting out, installing a simple watermark on photos can be a daunting task, especially if they are not yet familiar with the process of using software tools like Photoshop.

 About Lightroom Watermark (A Must Read)